Lee Hae-sik: Mayor of Gangdong District

 In 2006 local election, only Hannara party candidates were elected as Seoul's 25 districts mayors.
 In 2008 bi-election, Lee was elected as the mayor of Gangdong becoming the only non-Hannara party district mayor in Seoul from 2006 to 2010.
 He was also the youngest district mayor of Seoul to have been elected three times consecutively.

 As a mayor Lee installed the stray cat food stations with help from volunteers, animal food manufacturer and Kang Full - the first of this kind in the nation - and adopted Trap–neuter–return policy to solve the causes of complaints on stray cats and improve animal welfare.
-Its "Eco-friendly Urban Gardens" where its citizens grow their own vegetables and fruits and the self-learing centre are other examples of policies that were first adopted in the nation under mayor Lee.
+Its "Eco-friendly Urban Gardens" where its citizens grow their own vegetables and fruits and the self-learning centre are other examples of policies that were first adopted in the nation under mayor Lee.
 The district also became the first Seoul's district to introduce "green," organic lunch to its students at schools.

 Moreover, Lee introduced policies transforming the district into "children-friendly and healthy" city which were recognised by international bodies such as UNICEF and World Health Organization.

 In 2018 he completed his final term as mayor without resigning for the 2016 general election.
 This has come to attention due to two consecutive mayors before Lee who all resigned for the general elections resulting in 4 mayor elections in 6 years.